geensnor/geensnor.nl/src/content/blog/2014-08-15-the-gyroscope-in-your-smartphone-can-be-easily-used-to-spy-on-you-gizmodo-com.md

 ---
 id: 563
-title: 'The Gyroscope In Your Smartphone Can Be Easily Used To Spy On You [gizmodo.com]'
+title: "The Gyroscope In Your Smartphone Can Be Easily Used To Spy On You [gizmodo.com]"
 date: 2014-08-15
 author: Erik
 layout: post